mocaOS/memes/README.md

 ## 🏛️ The Vibe Studio

-This meme browser is part of MOCA's Vibe Studio—the nexus for everything the Museum of Crypto Art has created, is creating, and will create.
-The Vibe Studio is MOCA's cumulative UI/UX hub where all offerings live: The Codex, The Adoption Center, The DeCC0 Agent Launcher, community applications, and now this meme browser.
+Meme Studio is part of MOCA's Vibe Studio—the nexus for everything the Museum of Crypto Art has created, is creating, and will create.
+The Vibe Studio is MOCA's cumulative UI/UX hub where all offerings live: The Codex, The Adoption Center, The DeCC0 Agent Launcher, community applications, and Meme Studio.

 The Vibe Studio is a navigable network of innovations, experiments, and community creations—a gathering place for what crypto art culture builds.